Have you ever had a night where all you do is toss and turn and constantly check the clock? These 10 foods can help you get a sound sleep.

 Three ounces of cooked white beans contain 28% of the tryptophan RDI.

 The same amount of cooked yellow and white beans each contain 38% of the tryptophan RDI.

 Three ounces of pinto beans and the same amount of kidney beans contain 25% if the tryptophan RDI.

 Eggs, rich in vitamin B2, copper, zinc and iron, are also a good source of tryptophan.
 Two eggs contain 60% of the RDI.

 And if you turn them into an cheese omelet with 3 ounces of cheese that you saw above, that brings it to a whopping 228% of the tryptophan RDI.

 Maybe a cheese omelet for supper?
 And then sweet dreams.

 Be sure and pin us on Pinterest!

 Pamela Young, living in Bend, Oregon, is a writer and the publisher of the food blog Two Cups of Health.
-She is an avid cook and health researcher and has written several books -including Natural Healing Foods.
+She is an avid cook and health researcher.
+Find delicious, healthy recipes on her blog www.twocupsofhealth.com.